|

 The penance that we

-do in this life is the willing enduring of suffering, very similar to the penance
+do in this life is the willing acceptance of suffering, very similar to the penance

 done in Purgatory.
 But in this life the suffering is the graceful and uncomplaining